adamrossnelson/StataQuickReference/ReadMe.md

 ### 2.2.3. marginstrend.do

-This do file demonstrates using margins and marginsplot to visualize trends using Stata.
+This do file shows using `margins` and `marginsplot` to visualize trends using Stata.
 Data is fictional.
 ```Stata
 // To run from command line:
 do https://raw.githubusercontent.com/adamrossnelson/StataQuickReference/master/plotting/marginstrend.do